-The 1993 Medicare Part A premium is about 15 percent higher than the \$192 monthly premium amount for the 12-month period beginning January 1, 1992.
+The 1994 Medicare Part A premium is about 11 percent higher than the \$221 monthly premium amount for the 12-month period beginning January 1, 1993.

-We estimate that there will be, in calendar year 1993, approximately 227 thousand enrollees who will voluntarily enroll in Medicare Part A by paying the premium and who do not otherwise meet the requirements for entitlement.
-The estimated cost of the increase in the premium to these enrollees will be about \$80 million.
+We estimate that there will be, in calendar year 1994, approximately 225,000 enrollees who will voluntarily enroll in Medicare Part A by paying the full premium and who do not otherwise meet the requirements for entitlement.
+An additional 5,000 enrollees will be paying the reduced premium.
+The estimated overall effect of the changes in the premium will be a cost to these voluntary enrollees of about \$60 million.